SCWContent/challenge-the-sensei/src/main/java/com/securecodewarrior/splitipaddress/readme.md

 **Try this for yourself:**

 - **in the `SplitIPAddressIncorrect` code.
-We created a recipe to highlight split calls with an unescaped dot as the first argument, and amend it to escape the dot.**
+We created a recipe to highlight split calls with an unescaped dot as the first argument.
+Use it to amend the code and escape the dot.**